spotlightpa/poor-richard/content/about.md

 ## Diversity

 Building an inclusive team of journalists who bring unique skills, perspectives and experiences so that our journalism reflects the state’s many different communities and the issues important to them.

-[Read more about this commitment](/about/diversity/).
+{{<right-link href="/about/diversity/">}}Read more about this commitment{{</right-link>}}

 ## Innovation